 For anyone who loves to, wants to, or hopes to, ocean swim, please come and join us in our pristine local pool, Flinders Bay.
-We meet twice a week for "Technique Tuesdays" and "Threshold Thursdays" at 6:30am, rain, hail or shine.
-Most weekends you can find us lapping other stunning local spots including Hamelin Bay, Cosy Corner, Foul Bay and the Blackwood.
+We meet

-It's about fun, fitness and friendships...and it's free!
+It's about fun, fitness and friendships ... and it's free!
 We are all ages and stages with different swimming ability and experience.
 Swim as much or as little as you want and join us for a coffee after at one of our local cafes.
 We love newbies.
 Don't be shy.
 Just turn up.
 See you down there.